simonstearn1/easy_gen/README.md

 - Creates '/test/services' directory if it doesnt exist.
 - Installs new test class in '/test/services' with the name 'ServiceClassNameTest' in the file '/test/services/service_class_name_test.rb'.

-#Null Objects (See this link for typical usage https://medium.com/@kelseydh/using-the-null-object-pattern-with-ruby-on-rails-b645ebf79785 ):
+#Null Object Classes (See this link for typical usage: https://medium.com/@kelseydh/using-the-null-object-pattern-with-ruby-on-rails-b645ebf79785 ):

 ```sh
 bundle exec rails g null modelname